Kadeko/VRCBreeze/README.md

 > [!WARNING]
 > Do not leave Bone Weights to 0!
 This will pretty much do nothing in the animations.

 6) Adjust `Wind Strength`.
 I recommend enabling Gizmos to see how much it will bend.
-Weight is also affecting Wind Strength (Formula: Wind Strength x Weight).
+Weight is also affecting Wind Strength\
+`Wind Strength * Weight`.

 7) Once you have setup all your bones, click `Apply VRCBreeze to Avatar`.\
    Generated animations can be found at `Assets/VRCBreeze/Animations/Generated/` folder.